ActiveCommerce/activecommerce-powershell-extensions/README.md

 We are open sourcing this module in order to make it available to Active Commerce customers and partners to utilize and extend.
 With a little PowerShell knowledge, SPE makes it easy to build custom reports and tools that make the day-to-day operations of your commerce site much smoother!

+## Installing
+* First, install Sitecore PowerShell Extensions from the Marketplace link above.
+  * The current release has been tested with SPE 3.3 on Sitecore 7.1 and 8.1.
+* Then, install this module's Sitecore package, found under [releases](http://www.github.com/ActiveCommerce/activecommerce-powershell-extensions/releases).

 ## Module Contents

 ### Order Reports